-230 0V Components Red indicator - Reverse polarity indicator, lights up when the 230V supply polarity is reversed.
-REVERSE POLARITY REVERSE POLARITY Green push switch - Charger switch, this switch turns the 12V battery charger on or off.
-"In" is on "out" is off.
-HEATING / HOT WATER CHARGER SPACE HEATER Amber push switch - Space heater switch, this switch turns the 230V supply to the space heater combination heater / central heating system on or off.
+230 0V Components Combi or Space heater /Water Alde installations heater installations Red indicator - Reverse polarity indicator, lights up when the 230V supply polarity is reversed.
+REVERSE POLARITY REVERSE POLARITY Green push switch - Charger switch, this switc turns the 12V battery charger on or off.
+"In" is o "out" is off.
+CHARGER HEATING / HOT WATER CHARGER SPACE Amber push switch - Space heater switch, this switch turns the 230V supply to the space heater, combination heater / central heating system on or off.
 In is on out is off.
 SPARE WATER Clear push switch - Water heater switch, this switch turns the 230V supply to the separate wate heater on or off.
 In is on out is off.
 Note, If the vehicle contains a combined space & Water heater (Alde or Truma Combi) then this button is not used.
-F C tit Black lever switch, far left - Residual Current protection Device (RCD) and main 230V on / off switch.
-Yellow button, far left - RCD test button.
-Red lever switches, right - 3 x 10A Miniature Circuit Breakers (MCB).
+1 Black lever switch, far left - Residual Current protection Device (RCD) and main 230V on / off switch.
+Monins & Monins (Name of Street of Street Yellow button, far left - RCD test button.
+Red lever switches, right $-3 \times 10A$ Miniature Circuit Breakers (MCB).
 Please note that installa- tions with a 3KW Alde heating system will have 2 x 10A and 1x16A MCB's.
-12V Components SHITEM SHUTEOWN O SELECT SET switch, this switch turns the power control Yellow push button, top right - Select button, this button is used to scroll through the display items on the LCD screen.
-Red push button, bottom right - Set button,
+12 2V Components SYSTEM SHUTDOWN • SEL • SEL Black push switch, far left - System shutdown switch, this switch turns the power control system on or off.
+In is on out is off. and a second An and an Yellow push button top right - Select button